Frequently asked questions.

 How do I pay for the hair test?

-Please notify John Bumpus and he will send an invoice via PayPal.
+Please notify John Bumpus through the contact page on this website and he will send an invoice via PayPal.

-Can I claim a HTMA on Medicare or private health funds?
+Can I claim HTMA on Medicare or with private health funds?

 At present, you cannot claim the hair tissue mineral analysis on Medicare.
 It may be possible to claim from private health funds, please check with your fund for more information.
 Some health funds offer rebates on non-specific health care items when recommended by a health care professional.